 You will get prompted for which backup to use.
 Make sure you pick the right one and the right date / time.

-I had a lot of software and it took less than 1.5 hours to get my my new iPad working, and my old iPad cleaned up.
+I had a lot of software and it took less than 1.5 hours to get my new iPad working, and my old iPad cleaned up.

 - I also suggest once your iPad is finished, and before you start testing things, to restart the iPad.
 I did not and had all the issues I mentioned below.
 Many or most were fixed with a restart so I suggest you do it here proactively.
+Of note, on another migration time someone moved to a new iPad using these instructions they did not have the issues that required a restart.

 Problems I had, and solved!

 - Amazon (Video) was confused afterwards and said I had network errors.
 So I logged out of Amazon.
 The reset of the iPad fixed that issue.
 Still need to log in but now I can.
 Once logged in I still had to download.
+In another use of these instructions a relatively recent version of Prime Video did not have this issue.

 - Slack knew my teams but could not seem to connect.
 A restart of the iPad fixed this issue.